Canada Freight: Guide to Shipping Across the Border

 Final Thoughts

-Working with a professional 3PL to handle your Canadian cross-border shipments can significantly reduce mistakes, freight delays, and possible customer complaints.
+Working with an experienced logistics partner like Redwood, which offers a Modern 4PL approach to cross-border shipments, can significantly reduce mistakes, freight delays, and possible customer complaints.
 Freight delays doubly impact the quality and safety of food shipments.
-It is for this reason that many U.S.-based manufacturers and retailers trust a professional 3PL to handle their international shipments.
+It is for this reason that many U.S.-based manufacturers and retailers trust Redwood's Modern 4PL approach to handle their international shipments.

 If you have any questions about cross-border shipping solutions or services, contact the professionals at Redwood Logistics today!